Management Response

 Responsible Deadline Status Comments

 1. Continue focusing on priority thematic areas with a view of how to translate this into a local-level governance approach.
 UN Women Nepal NCO 2027/12 Initiated The NCO’s Strategic Note 2023 – 2027 prioritizes local governments among others as key implementing partners across its four outcome areas.
 NCO also aims to ensure strong coordination with all three tiers of government by establishing effective linkages with wards, municipalities, the provincial Ministry of Social Development and relevant provincial government ministries and relevant federal government agencies.
-Further coordination structure of the ongoing the Provincial and Local Governance Support Programme will also be utilized.
+Further, coordination structure of the ongoing the Provincial and Local Governance Support Programme is also being utilized.

 2. Develop knowledge and communication products to better communicate the vision of UN Women to its key partners.
-UN Women NCO 2027/12 Initiated A total of 15 knowledge products (7 publications and 8 videos) were developed and disseminated in support of communicating with key stakeholders about UN Women’s work.
+UN Women NCO 2027/12 Initiated As of December 2024, a total of 25 knowledge products (15 in 2023 and 10 in 2024) were developed and disseminated in support of communicating with key stakeholders about UN Women’s work.
 These knowledge products were focused on several thematic areas including gender-based violence, access to justice, social norms, diversity and inclusion, humanitarian response and financing for gender equality.
+Additionally, NCO has been implementing its communications and advocacy plan from both advocacy and resource mobilization perspectives.

 3. In line with the Developmental Evaluation, leverage inter-agency coordination, joint programmes and technical and strategic partnerships with the government that allow NCO to expand its reach at the provincial, local and community levels to promote gender equality and social inclusion and intersectionality focus in practical terms.
 UN Women NCO 2027/12 Initiated NCO has been leveraging on its coordination with UN agencies through joint programmes.
-As of second quarter of 2023, a total of six joint programmes are being implemented with UNDP, UNCDF, UNICEF, ILO, UNFPA, FAO, IFAD, WFP and WHO.
+In 2023, UN Women participated a total of six joint programmes and five joint programmes in 2024 implemented with UNDP, UNCDF, UNICEF, ILO, UNFPA, FAO, IFAD, WFP and WHO.
 NCO has also been investing its efforts to foster strategic partnerships with both provincial and local governments to promote gender equality and social inclusion while integrating intersectionality lens to it.
 NCO has also been prioritizing joint monitoring visits together with UN agencies and government partners to expand its reach to local and community level while ensuring their ownership of the programme interventions.

 Recommendation: Continue proactive engagement with United Nations and development partners to further leadership and advocacy for gender equality and social inclusion in practical ways through key platforms.
 In line with recommendations from the draft Nepal UNDAF evaluation, with the aim of enhancing coherence, UN Women should work with its United Nations system partners to identify ways to strengthen joint programme management, while ensuring equal visibility of each agency within these efforts.